-The City is improving the playground and water play area in Centennial Park as part of an ongoing city-wide program to ensure playgrounds provide safe and accessible fun for many years to come.
+The City is improving the playground and water play area in Centennial Park as part of the Centennial Park Master Plan Implementation and the Playground Enhancement Program.

 The timeline is subject to change.